-In this dataset we show only data backed up with published estimates within the academic literature or United Nations Population Division.
+In this dataset, we show only data backed up with published estimates within the academic literature or United Nations Population Division.
 Gapminder also publishes long-run estimates for all countries – but stresses that these estimates come with high uncertainty.
 The full dataset can be found here.

 We describe how life expectancy is measured in detail here.

-The visualization below shows our dataset on hunger across the world.
+The visualization shows our dataset on hunger across the world.
 This data is sourced from the UN Food and Agriculture Organization (FAO).

 Having enough food to eat in energy terms is not the only requirement for good nutrition and health.
-The quality and diversity of diets in terms of protein and micronutrient intake is also important.
+The quality and diversity of diets in terms of protein and micronutrient intake are also important.
 We cover micronutrient deficiencies across the world in our entry on that topic here.

 You find more research in our entry on Hunger and Undernourishment.

-- Mean years of schooling estimates the average number of years of total schooling adults aged 25 years and older have received.
+- Mean years of schooling estimate the average number of years of total schooling adults aged 25 years and older have received.
 This data extends back to the year 1870 and is based on the combination of data from Lee and Lee (2016); Barro-Lee (2018); and the UN Development Programme.

 Unsafe water and poor sanitation are leading risk factors for death, particularly in low-income countries.
-This is especially true for children: around one million annual child deaths are attributed to unsafe water, sanitation and poor hygiene.
+This is especially true for children: around one million annual child deaths are attributed to unsafe water, sanitation, and poor hygiene.

-An ‘improved’ drinking water source is defined as piped water on premises (piped household water connection located inside the user’s dwelling, plot or yard), or other improved drinking water sources (public taps or standpipes, tube wells or boreholes, protected dug wells, protected springs, and rainwater collection).
-‘Improved’ sanitation facilities include flush/pour flush (to piped sewer system, septic tank, pit latrine), ventilated improved pit (VIP) latrine, pit latrine with slab, and composting toilet.
+An ‘improved’ drinking water source is defined as piped water on premises (piped household water connection located inside the user’s dwelling, plot, or yard), or other improved drinking water sources (public taps or standpipes, tube wells or boreholes, protected dug wells, protected springs, and rainwater collection).
+‘Improved’ sanitation facilities include flush/pour flush (to a piped sewer system, septic tank, pit latrine), ventilated improved pit (VIP) latrine, pit latrine with slab, and composting toilet.